adlrocha/adlrocha.github.io/src/content/blog/2024-07-25-finisterra-labs.md

 Making the decision of leaving PL after so long, and leaving behind such a group of talented individuals and the amazing things that we had built together wasn't an easy task.
 I remember asking myself immediately after committing to the decision, "and now what?".

-The only thing that was clear to me was that I wasn't ready to join another company as a regular employee right away.
+What ended up being clear to me quite early in this journey was that I wasn't ready to join another company as a regular employee right away.
 For this I could have just stayed at PL. __It was time for me to try and build something of my own, and thanks to PL I was in a privileged position that allowed me to explore this possibility for a few months without having to worry about my runway.__

 I explored several ideas throughout this time: